-General and administrative expenses consist primarily of salary and welfare expenses and compensation costs for our general administrative and management staff, as well as certain mandatory welfare expenses payable to staff in other departments of our company; office rental; legal, professional and consultancy fees; bad debt expenses; recruiting expenses; travel expenses and depreciation charges.
-In 2007, general and administrative expenses also included imputed rent for a building in Guangzhou occupied by us.
-We and William Lei Ding, our Chief Executive Officer, director and major shareholder, have been in ongoing negotiations with the third party developer regarding its possible purchase by one of our subsidiaries in the PRC.
-During this time, with the developer's permission, we have been occupying the property without a lease or the payment of any rent.
-We recorded an imputed rental expense on our financial statements which was calculated based on the estimated rental value of the property and totalling RMB9.4 million (US\$1.3 million) in 2007.
+General and administrative expenses consist primarily of salary and welfare expenses, compensation costs for our general administrative and management staff, office rental, legal, professional and consultancy fees, bad debt expenses, recruiting expenses, travel expenses and depreciation charges.
+General and administrative expenses also included imputed rent for a building in Guangzhou occupied by us since July 2006.
+We recorded an imputed rental expense on our financial statements which was calculated based on the estimated rental value of the property and totaling RMB9.4 million (US\$1.4 million) in 2008.
 For additional information on this property, see Item 7.B.
-"Related Party Transactions-Lease of Property in Guangzhou."
+"Related Party Transactions-Purchase of Property in Guangzhou."